 In all campus buildings, all occupants including students must evacuate the building immediately after the alarm is activated.
 Occupants are instructed not to use elevators during an alarm.
-Staff members and other occupants are asked to report to Centennial Hall staff or the Fire Department any important information or special needs observed while evacuating.
-Centennial Hall building occupants are to assemble outside the ESF Physical Plant to relay such information and to confirm complete evacuation.
+Staff members and other occupants are asked to report to administrative staff or the Fire Department any important information or special needs observed while evacuating.
+Ranger School building occupants are to assemble outside near the boat launch to relay such information and to confirm complete evacuation.